MorpheusAIs/Docs/Guides/Morstats Info Capital Providers Guide.md

 ## MOR Price Projection Page
 Opening Price - Per the recently released guidance for the Automated Market Maker launch, this page details how users can calculate the expected opening price.
-1) Default amounts are included, but users can input their own esimates for Average Staked ETH, Annual Yield %, ETH Price, and optionally their own Staked ETH amount.
+1) Default amounts are included, but users can input their own estimates for Average Staked ETH, Annual Yield %, ETH Price, and optionally their own Staked ETH amount.
-2) The caluclate will step users through the process of applying 52% of the stETH yield against the Protection Fund MOR, and thus reaching a USD per MOR value.
+2) The calculate will step users through the process of applying 52% of the stETH yield against the Protection Fund MOR, and thus reaching a USD per MOR value.
 3) Any user who optionally inputs their own stETH amount will get to see the estimated total value of the MOR they'll earn during bootstrapping.

 Market Cap Method - Detailed Schedule the projected MOR price based on various overall market capitalization amounts.
 This provides a dropdown with two calculation methodologies and associated tables: Capital Provider stETH Yield Method and the Market Cap vs Supply Method.
 This provides two different ways for the community to think through potential prices.